intersel/jamrules/README.md

 }
 ```

-# The JamRules Configurator
+# The JamRules Filtering Configurator
-The JamRules configurator is a special object that can be used in a rule to test a configuration of properties that have been set.
+The JamRules filtering configurator is a special object that can be used in a rule to test a configuration of properties against the properties of the objects to filter.

 For example, let's say we have white and black trousers.
 If you'd like to get only the white trousers, you can set a configurator property "color" with a "white" property value set to 1.